 Tania Karas is managing editor of Refugees Deeply.
 She has reported on refugees and global migration from the US, Turkey, Lebanon, Greece and elsewhere in Europe.
 She was a 2015-16 Fulbright Fellow in Greece covering the country’s refugee crisis at the time of its financial crisis.
 Previously, she was a reporter for the New York Law Journal, a small daily newspaper, where she covered New York courts and immigration.
 She has degrees in journalism and political science from Northwestern University’s Medill School of Journalism.

-Charlotte Alfred, Managing Editor
+Charlotte Alfred, Editor-at-Large

-Preethi Nallu, Senior Editor
+Preethi Nallu, Editor-at-Large

 Preethi Nallu is a print and multimedia journalist from Hyderabad, India and the founding editor of Refugees Deeply.
 Born in Iran, raised in India, she has reported on global displacement in a variety of contexts, from ethnic minority refugees of Myanmar to the protracted Palestinian refugee crisis and more recently, the Mediterranean crossings.
 She has worked for mainstream media outlets and global think tanks and led multimedia campaigns for the UN and humanitarian agencies.
 Preethi is trained in Indian classical dance and enjoys adopting Labrador retrievers.

 European University Institute

 Centre for Trust, Peace and Social Relations